19 Nov From Law Prof to Law Dean: Curse or Blessing?

 Capitalising on the time available before taking up a post is essential advice for future deans.
 You’ll still find the initial weeks overwhelming, but at least they won’t prove destabilising.

 Lesson #3: Operations, Strategy, and Vision

 I no longer feel like an academic.
 This is an odd remark, I concede, and perhaps inaccurate as I still research and write, albeit to a lesser degree.
 Still, the point is there.
-A dean does little research and even less lecturing.
-I hoped to teach a course yearly during my tenure and already discarded that idea.
-[Don’t get me started on the deadlines I’ve missed for Opinio Juris!]
+A dean does less research and lecturing is absent altogether.
+[I arrived intending to teach a course but already discarded that idea.]
 And time—or lack thereof—was not the lone reason behind this shift.
 It relates to the separation between operations, strategy, and vision.

 Researching and lecturing are the bread and butter of faculties, heedless of the discipline.
 They represent the operational core of an academic institution and the procedures, policies, and rules almost always support one of these two activities.
 As degree-awarding institutions and beneficiaries of ample government funding, states heavily regulate universities.
 On the operational front, plenty of what we navigate is designed to maintain accreditation before a range of agencies or, in the case of law faculties, before societies and bars; this ensures that monies flow and reputations hold.
 Again, these are quintessential to the purpose and health of the university.
 This is not all, however.
 Enter the strategy and vision.